-I have a fantastic manager who is great at helping me get stuck in with client work and always challenging me to go further.
-I also have a mentor, Isabel who was an intern last year and is now an Account Executive at Chatsworth – she’s great at giving advice and checking in to see how I’m getting on.
+I have a fantastic manager who is very supportive and always challenging me to go further.
+I also have a mentor, Isabel who was an intern last year and is now a Senior Account Executive at Chatsworth – she’s great at giving advice and is always on hand to answer any questions.

 What is it like to work within Fintech?

 Guste: While I didn’t have any fintech experience before I started, I had worked with start-ups in the past, and their enthusiasm and energy are what drew me to this internship.
 There was definitely a lot to learn, but my manager was always there to answer all of my questions and really helped get me up to speed very quickly.
 The rest of the team also team suggested lots of useful resources.
 A definite highlight included the frequent industry ‘quizzes’ I had to prepare for.